 Provided you have printed the pattern accurately, cut your pieces accurately, and assembled your bag to this point using accurate seam allowances as notated on the pattern, then theoretically your lining should fit beautifully.
 Note that "accuracy" is a prime consideration throughout.

-The structured design of the Penelope Shoulder Bag insures a beautiful snug lining.
+The structured design of the Penelope Crossbody insures a beautiful snug lining.

-Now that we've covered the first 3 items that can cause a problem, let's move on to unexpected problems.
+Now that we've covered cutting the pattern piece and seam allowances, let's move on to unexpected problems.

 2. USING THE INTENDED FABRIC AND INTERFACING OR STABILIZER

 A pattern should indicate both the type of fabric and interfacing or stabilizer intended to be used.
 A beginner bagmaker may possibly substitute for one or both of these with something from our "stash," and expect to get the same result.